rangsimanketkaew/AWS-HPC/setup-parallel-cluster.md

 ## Show how many compute nodes are running out there

-What is you use SGE as a job scheduler, you can use qhost commmand to show all running compute nodes
+What is you use SGE as a job scheduler, you can use `qhost` commmand to show all running compute nodes

 ```
-[ec2-user@ip-123-45-6-78 ~]$ qhost
+[ec2-user@ip-172-31-0-14 ~]$ qhost
 HOSTNAME                ARCH         NCPU NSOC NCOR NTHR  LOAD  MEMTOT  MEMUSE  SWAPTO  SWAPUS
 ----------------------------------------------------------------------------------------------
 global                  -               -    -    -    -     -       -       -       -       -